Leggett-Garg Macrorealism and temporal correlations

-All quantum measurements are, in principle, admissible for a LG tests, provided that the NIM assumption can be reasonably justified.
-Indeed, we see in the next section that in some cases non-projective measurements, as well as state-update rules more general than L\"uders rule, allows one to justify the NIM assumption with stronger arguments.
+All quantum measurements are, in principle, admissible for LG tests, provided that the NIM assumption can be reasonably justified.
+Indeed, we see in the next section that in some cases non-projective measurements, as well as state-update rules more general than the L\"uders rule provide perfectly reasonable alternatives.